Multi-factor authentication (MFA) on bank feeds

 Why is my multi-factor authentication bank not asking anything when adding it to the bank feed?

-Some types of MFA are able to be stored by Yodlee.
+Yodlee can store some types of MFA.
 This allows them to refresh certain feeds without the security information being re-entered.
 This can vary between banks, so it possible to have some bank feeds asking for security information and others happily syncing.

 Issues with MFA

-If you are finding the MFA prompts problematic while you are using PocketSmith you may be able to deactivate MFA for your accounts with your bank.
+If you are finding the MFA prompts problematic while using PocketSmith, you may be able to deactivate MFA for your accounts with your bank.
 However, please consider this carefully as it does reduce the security of your bank account.